Earlier this month I received what has to be one of the single worst marketing emails I’ve ever seen in my professional career.

 That’s why it’s so important to install powerful marketing leadership (perhaps with a marketing executive search) with influence across the entire organization as early as possible.
 Digitally fluent experts should at least be able to save your business from absolute disasters.

 If you don’t have the ability to add a lot of marketing talent right away, there are still ways to put systems in place that will help you deliver powerful, clean marketing content.
-In a case like this, email marketing staffing or email marketing consultants could well be sufficient to set up more sophisticated email automation, ensure clean delivery and effective personalization, and protect your hard-earned data.
+In a case like this, email marketing staffing (otherwise known as contractors) or email marketing consultants could well be sufficient to set up more sophisticated email automation, ensure clean delivery and effective personalization, and protect your hard-earned data.